LandOfTheRair/landoftherair.github.io/_docs/other/drakkar-differences.md

 * Better GM (sysop) tools.
 Things can be created from scratch, duped, fixed etc as necessary.
 * Items with random stats have a star rating (1-3) that shows how good they are.
 * Obtainable resources, instead of everything dropping from random monsters.
+* Skill trees are how you obtain passive abilities (traits) and active abilities (skills).
+This means you can spec your character however you want.
+Instead of having 7 classes, the game has 4 base classes, which can turn into 3 specialized versions.
 * Playable on web or desktop.